aws/aws-toolkit-azure-devops/Docs/systemsmanager-getparameter.rst

 Global Match
 ------------

-    When replacing text specifies if the replacement stops at the first match or replaces all occurrences of the search pattern.
+    When replacing text, specifies if the replacement stops at the first match or replaces all occurrences of the search pattern.

 Case-insensitive Match